plfa/plfa.github.io/src/plfa/part2/DeBruijn.lagda.md

 We can do much the same here, but we no longer need to explicitly refer to preservation, since it is built-in to the definition of reduction.

-As previously, gas is specified by a natural number:
 ```agda
 record Gas : Set where
   constructor gas